levibostian/Teller-iOS/README.md

 **Note: Teller is under development.** Even though it is used in production in my own apps, the code base can change at anytime.

 After using Teller for a handful of years now, I have been able to mature the library as time goes on.
 The API is still considered Alpha as it may encounter drastic changes in the future.
-However, I do not forsee major changes at this time.

-TODO

-- [ ] Create example app on how to use it.
-- [ ] Make non-RxSwift version of the library to make it even smaller and more portable.
-- [ ] Split up the testing utilities into a separate module.
-- [ ] Documentation in form of Jazzy Apple Doc created.

 # Getting started